khakhalin/notes/00_queue_to_do.md

 # Top priorities

+* bayesian accuracy (and bias) compared to human-level?
+What's the deal here?
+What are these questions even  about?
 * how to save sklearn models, and then load them back?
 * How react sites talk to SQL now?
 * How Python SQL?